johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 title: Citation Score, A New Metric for Brand Visibility in the Age of AI
 date: 2025-06-19
 ---
-When someone asks ChatGPT, Perplexity, or Claude a question, where does the answer come from—and how often does it come from you?
+When someone asks ChatGPT, Perplexity, or Claude a question, where does the answer come from and how often does it come from you?

 As LLMs replace search engines for top-of-funnel research and product discovery, a new visibility layer is emerging: citations.
 AI-generated answers increasingly include footnotes, source links, or inline references to websites, articles, and documentation.
-These citations form a kind of modern backlink—but with different mechanics and consequences.
+These citations form a kind of modern backlink but with different mechanics and consequences.

 And that brings us to a new idea: Citation Score.